Billawar: Demographics

 As of the 2011 India census, Billawar had a population of 11,916.
 Billawar has two boroughs - old Billawar town and Phinter area.
 Males constitute 56% of the population and females 44%.
 Billawar has an average literacy rate of 72%, higher than the national average of 59.5%; with male literacy rate of 78% and female literacy rate of 58%.
 12% of the population is under six years of age.
 The major religions in Billawar are Hinduism (88.2%) and Islam (9.7%).

+Places of interest

+Billawar is known for Sukrala Devi, and Sukrala Mata Mandir is a major attraction of this region.
+Several devotees throng the shrine during Navaratri.